City Guide for: Maitland, New South Wales, Australia

 • Dolphin watching cruise

-• Sandboarding on the Stockton Bight Sand Dunes
+• Sandboarding on the Stockton Sand Dunes

-• Swimming and sunbathing at Shoal Bay or Fingal Bay
+• Swimming and sunbathing at the beaches

-• Tomaree Head Summit Walk for panoramic views
+• Tomaree Head Summit walk for panoramic views

 • Visit the Australian Shark and Ray Centre